In this guide we discuss Hardie Board vs. Stucco including what Hardie Board is & how it compares to stucco siding.

 What is Stucco?

-Typically layered, stucco creates a strong surface with fire retardant properties and lasts anywhere from 50 to 80 years.
-Stucco is susceptible to moisture damage and cracking, requiring regular maintenance.
+Typically layered, stucco creates a strong surface with fire-retardant properties and lasts anywhere from 50 to 80 years.
+The surfaces are susceptible to moisture damage and cracking, requiring regular maintenance.

 Another great factor about fiber cement is the ability to paint or repaint it with alkali paint to freshen it up or change the color.

-Stucco is also a great choice for siding, offering the same durability and long-lasting life as Hardie board, but stucco is very susceptible to moisture and bug damage.
+Stucco is also a great choice for siding, offering the same durability and long-lasting life as Hardie board, but stuccoed surfaces are very susceptible to moisture and bug damage.

-When considering Hardie Board vs stucco its important to consider your home’s location.
-Stucco performs well in dry weather conditions, however areas of extreme humidity or rainfall may cause a stucco exterior to crack.
+When considering both types its important to consider your home’s location.
+Stucco performs well in dry weather conditions, however, areas of extreme humidity or rainfall may cause a stuccoed home exterior to crack.

 Stucco has fire retardant properties, as does Hardie board, both slowing down the spread of fire from the outside by almost an hour, giving the occupants time to get out.

 Costs vary between locations around the country and the climate but do not change greatly.
-Other types of Hardie, such as Hardie lap board or Hardie shingles, will cost more or less than Hardie boards.
+Other types, such as lap boards or shingles, will cost more or less than the boards.

-A home with 1200 square feet of exterior wall that needs siding would cost $9,600 installed with Hardie boards or $10,200 for stucco. (average cost)
+A home with 1200 square feet of exterior wall that needs siding would cost $9,600 to install with Hardie boards or $10,200 for stucco. (average cost for materials and contractors)

-Hardie board siding runs a bit less than stucco siding, and both provide premier siding with durable resilience but Hardie board is much more resistant to moisture damage from the elements.
+Hardie board siding runs a bit less than stucco siding, and both provide premier siding with durable resilience but the boards are much more resistant to moisture damage from the elements.

 We have more in-depth information about the cost to stucco a house on this page.

 The benefit of removing stucco will reveal rot, mold, bug and termite damage, and water infiltration.
 The cost of repair may be more or less expensive than complete removal.
-The age and type of stucco also affect whether to remove the stucco or not.
+The age and type of the texture also affect whether to remove the material or not.

 If existing stucco doesn’t need to be removed, bulging or warped areas need to be flattened to allow for a level surface.
-The stucco siding will need furring strips installed every 15 inches to fasten the Hardie board on.
+The stucco siding will need furring strips installed every 15 inches to fasten the Hardie board.

 It’s recommended to install closed-cell foam boards between the furring strips to provide packing in case the siding is bumped.
 The uneven space between the furring strips may allow cracking.
 Only a professional should do the installation of Hardie board over stucco.